madosuki/live2dManager/README.md

 This library is unofficial.
 This library codes is based Live2D Official Sample.
 Therefore, this library license is same on based.

-Using gitsubmodule for CubismWebFramework.
+Using gitsubmodule for CubismWebFramework and CubismWebMotionSyncComponents.
-Should set lib2dcubismcore files to Core directory.
+Should set lib2dcubismcore files and CRI/live2dcubismmotionsynccore.min.js to your public dir and add load process into your html(like: index.html).
 Because lib2dcubismcore files is proprietray.

 # LICENSE
 See in LICENSE.md